Eclipse Multi-user Installs

 For these cases (and others that 3rd-party plug-ins might introduce), the initialization procedure is not sufficient to fully initialize the configuration area.
 There will still be need to write to the configuration area although this need tends to disappear as all the execution paths in the application that cause files to be created in the configuration area are visited.
 Only after that it can be said the configuration area is fully initialized and no write access to it will ever be required in order for Eclipse to run.

-Scenario #1 - private install
+Scenario #1 - Private Install

 This is actually a single-user scenario.
 The Eclipse install is used by a single user, and the user has full access privileges to it.
 The configuration area location defaults to the configuration directory under the install location.